samaypatel27/Songs-Data-Structure/doc/01-component-brainstorming/01-component-brainstorming.md

 > Please use this section to share your designs.

-- Component Design #1: <!-- TODO: give component a name then delete this comment -->
+- Component Design #1: Song Structure
   - **Description**:
-    - <!-- TODO: describe your component then delete this comment -->
+    - This component's purpose is to model a song and its properties.
+It will be similar to the structure of a map, with attributes of the following values: song name, artist name, individual ranking (given by user input).
   - **Kernel Methods**:
-    - <!-- TODO: list kernel methods then delete this comment -->
+    - void addSong(String name, String artist, int rank)
+    - Song removeSong(String songName)
+    - Song removeAnySong()
+    - boolean isEmpty
   - **Secondary Methods**:
-    - <!-- TODO: list secondary methods then delete this comment -->
+    - int size()
+    - Song replaceArtist(String name, String artist)
+    - Song replaceRank(String name, int rank)
+    - void order()
+    - void shuffle()

   - **Additional Considerations** (*note*: "I don't know" is an acceptable answer for each of the following questions):
     - Would this component be mutable?
 Answer and explain:
-      - <!-- TODO: provide an argument then delete this comment -->
+      - Yes, basically all OSU components have to be mutable as long as they inherit from Standard. clear, newInstance, and transferFrom all mutate this
     - Would this component rely on any internal classes (e.g., `Map.Pair`)?
       Answer and explain:
-      - <!-- TODO: provide an argument then delete this comment -->
+      - Yes, because the name acts like a key, and the artist and rank act like a value
     - Would this component need any enums or constants (e.g., `Program.Instruction`)?
 Answer and explain:
-      - <!-- TODO: provide an argument then delete this comment -->
+      - No, because it is not numerical, everything is interepreted in strings
     - Can you implement your secondary methods using your kernel methods?
       Answer, explain, and give at least one example:
-      - <!-- TODO: provide an argument then delete this comment -->
+      - Yes, removeAnySong() can allow a counter to remove and add the songs back into the structure, allowing us to get a value for the length()

-- Component Design #2: <!-- TODO: give component a name then delete this comment -->
+- Component Design #2: Dynamic Matrix
   - **Description**:
-    - <!-- TODO: describe your component then delete this comment -->
+    - A 2 dimensional array-like structure that would have rows and columns that start at index 0.
+It also updates dynamically, meaning it does not have a set size, and instead increases with elements added.
   - **Kernel Methods**:
-    - <!-- TODO: list kernel methods then delete this comment -->
+    - void add(int row, int column)
+    - void remove (int row, int column)
+    - boolean isEmpty()
   - **Secondary Methods**:
-    - <!-- TODO: list secondary methods then delete this comment -->
+    - int rows()
+    - int columns()
+    - int largestValue()
   - **Additional Considerations** (*note*: "I don't know" is an acceptable answer for each of the following questions):
     - Would this component be mutable?
 Answer and explain:
-      - <!-- TODO: provide an argument then delete this comment -->
+      - Yes, basically all OSU components have to be mutable as long as they inherit from Standard. clear, newInstance, and transferFrom all mutate this
     - Would this component rely on any internal classes (e.g., `Map.Pair`)?
       Answer and explain:
-      - <!-- TODO: provide an argument then delete this comment -->
+      - Yes, a group of rows or a group of columns would be set groups
     - Would this component need any enums or constants (e.g., `Program.Instruction`)?
 Answer and explain:
-      - <!-- TODO: provide an argument then delete this comment -->
+      - no, that wouldn't be nessecary
     - Can you implement your secondary methods using your kernel methods?
       Answer, explain, and give at least one example:
-      - <!-- TODO: provide an argument then delete this comment -->
+      - yes, you can use isEmpty in calculating the largestValue, since if the matrix is empty you wouldn't need to search through any rows or columns because they wouldn't exist

-- Component Design #3: <!-- TODO: give component a name then delete this comment -->
+- Component Design #3: Lineup
   - **Description**:
-    - <!-- TODO: describe your component then delete this comment -->
+    - This can be a LineUp feature for any sport, such as basketball, football ect.
+Users can make there own positions, and assign string names of players to those positions.
+Each position name, player name will act as a pair value
   - **Kernel Methods**:
-    - <!-- TODO: list kernel methods then delete this comment -->
+    - void add (position, name)
+    - Lineup remove (position)
+    - Lineup removeAny()
   - **Secondary Methods**:
-    - <!-- TODO: list secondary methods then delete this comment -->
+    - Lineup replacePlayer(position)
+    - Lineup swapPlayers(position, position)
+    - int size()
   - **Additional Considerations** (*note*: "I don't know" is an acceptable answer for each of the following questions):
     - Would this component be mutable?
 Answer and explain:
-      - <!-- TODO: provide an argument then delete this comment -->
+      - Yes, basically all OSU components have to be mutable as long as they inherit from Standard. clear, newInstance, and transferFrom all mutate this
     - Would this component rely on any internal classes (e.g., `Map.Pair`)?
       Answer and explain:
-      - <!-- TODO: provide an argument then delete this comment -->
+      - Yes, because each positon name, player name acts as a pair value
     - Would this component need any enums or constants (e.g., `Program.Instruction`)?
 Answer and explain:
-      - <!-- TODO: provide an argument then delete this comment -->
+      - no, because there are no numerical values involved.
     - Can you implement your secondary methods using your kernel methods?
       Answer, explain, and give at least one example:
-      - <!-- TODO: provide an argument then delete this comment -->
+      - yes, you can because you can create replacePlayer and swapPlayer using the add and remove kernel methods

 ## Post-Assignment